 By Brigitte Morten*

-Brigitte Morten was a senior ministerial adviser for the previous National-led government.
-Prior to that she was an adviser and campaign director for the Australia's Liberal Party.
+* Brigitte Morten was a senior ministerial adviser for John Key's National-led government.
+Prior to that she was an adviser and campaign director for Australia's Liberal Party.